zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Create a REST api service to store and read data from H2 database.
 * seeddata.java is a sample script that can be modified to populate the database
+* note that all new todos default to completed = false;

 The table layouts are as follows: